 We will always display how much you’ll be able to save by comparing energy providers and switching.
 Any savings you make are not affected by any fees we may receive.

-Our energy comparison tool follows Ofgem’s Confidence Code.
+Our comparison tool follows Ofgem’s Confidence Code.
 This is a pledge to place customers at the heart of everything we do.

 We believe it’s extremely important to fight fuel poverty, this is why Utility Saving Expert has pledged to donate 10% of net profits to fuel poverty charities.

-UtilitySavingExpert.com Ltd’s Gas and Electricity energy comparison service is provided by Energylinx – Registered Address: e-centre, Cooperage Way Business Village, Alloa, FK10 3LP.
+UtilitySavingExpert.com Ltd’s Gas and Electricity comparison service is provided by Energylinx – Registered Address: e-centre, Cooperage Way Business Village, Alloa, FK10 3LP.

-*Our gas and electricity energy comparison site is powered by our partner Energylinx.
-Energylinx provides the gas and electricity energy comparison service for UtilitySavingExpert.com Ltd and is fully accredited to the Ofgem Confidence Code.
+*Our gas and electricity comparison site is powered by our partner Energylinx.
+Energylinx provides the gas and electricity comparison service for UtilitySavingExpert.com Ltd and is fully accredited to the Ofgem Confidence Code.
 No common ownership or control rights exist between us.
 Giving you confidence in the knowledge that the projected costs are calculated in accordance with approved industry standards.